vitusventure/5thSRD/docs/character/alignment.md

+description: Rules describing character and creature alignment from the 5e SRD (System Reference Document).

 # Alignment
 A typical creature in the game world has an alignment, which broadly describes its moral and personal attitudes.
 Alignment is a combination of two factors: one identifies morality (good, evil, or neutral), and the other describes attitudes toward society and order (lawful, chaotic, or neutral).
 Thus, nine distinct alignments define the possible combinations.